Police out in force as fresh protests hit Kenya – DW – 07/02/2024

 Smaller rallies are also taking place in Kisumu on Lake Victoria, Nakuru, northwest of Nairobi and Nyeri in the central highlands.

-Ruto's withdrawal of the bill followed deadly demonstrations in the capital a day earlier.

-According to the government-funded Kenya National Commission on Human Rights, 39 people have been killed and 361 injured during two weeks of demonstrations.

-Speaking on Sunday, Ruto also invited youth for a dialogue to address their issues.
+Speaking on Sunday, Ruto invited youth for a dialogue to address their issues.

 Judy Achieng, programs officer at Siasa Place, a political hub that empowers youth and women to take up political leadership, said young people are now too fed up with Ruto to talk and are calling for him and his Kwanza alliance to resign.